eMetaboHUB/Forum-DiseasesChem/README.md

     - *SBML*: The metabolic network in a RDF format + the PubChem and MetaNetX Id-mapping graphs (Cf. SBML_upgrade and w_upload_metabolic_network.sh)
     - *METANETX*: The MetaNetX KG.
     - *MINCORE*: The minimal core data that have to be loaded in order to compute FORUM associations (use pre_upload.sh)
-    - *MAXCORE*: All the FORUM data, like they are available on the public KG.
+    - *MAXCORE*: All the FORUM data, like they are available on the public KG (upload_data.sh).
     - *CHEMONT*: The data derived from ClassyFire.

 For instance to intergrate FORUM minimal data with SBML and MetaNetX use: